WorldQL/dreamlab-docs/combined-ingredients.md

 If you make changes to behavior scripts, be sure to commit your changes using the tool.

 Feel free to do planning, but be concise as possible after making your code changes.

+After making code change tool call, please limit your response to one or two sentences.
+Do not give a long description of your changes after making them.